QL2111/R_Gradient_Descent_Multinomial/README.md

 <h2 id="data-flow">🏗️ Data Flow</h2>

 1. **Data Loading and Preparation**
+:
+   * Detect and removes outliers with the chosen threshold, using the IQR method.
    * Handle missing values through imputation (median for quantitative variables and mode for categorical variables).
-   * Detect and remove outliers using the IQR method.
-   * Encode categorical variables using either one-hot encoding or factor analysis, depending on the user's preference.
+   * Train/Test split with the option to stratify
+   * Use ont-hot encoding of the categoricals values
+   * Standardization of the numericals values
+   * Use a factor analysis if specified and only keep the number of the dimensions that reach a threshold of cumulative variance.

 2. **Model Training**
-   * Initialize model coefficients and set hyperparameters such as learning rate, number of iterations, and regularization method.
+   * Initialize model coefficients and set hyperparameters such as learning rate, number of iterations, loss function, early stopping, patience values, batch size and regularization method.
+   * The loss function ny default is the Cross Entropy Loss.
+   * We will use softmax to project the values.
    * Train the model using gradient descent optimization methods such as Adam or Stochastic Gradient Descent (SGD).
+   * The early stopping approach will use a validation set and stop if there is no improvement in the loss for a certain number of iterations in a row(patience counter).
+   * The Adam Optimizer use a mini-batch approach.
+   * We will use a regularization approach to avoid overfitting (L1, L2, or ElasticNet)
    * Track the loss function at each iteration and store it in `loss_history`.

 3. **Prediction and Evaluation**
    * Predict the class labels or probabilities for new data using `predict()` or `predict_proba()`.
-   * Evaluate model performance using confusion matrices, ROC curves, and AUC values for each class.
+   * Evaluate model performance using confusion matrices, F1-score and accuracy.
+   * We can also plot the evoluation of the loss function, the ROC and AUC values for each class.
-   * Display feature importance and the overall model summary.
+   * Display feature importance with a barplot.
+   * The user can also export the model in a pmml format with the coefficients.

 <h2 id="usage-example">💻 Usage Example</h2>